Listen to the Voices of the Sea

 Japanese soldiers in screenshot of Listen to the Voices of the Sea.

 Listen to the Voices of the Sea (日本戦歿学生の手記　きけ、わだつみの声) is a 1950 Japanese anti-war film directed by Hideo Sekigawa.
 It is based on the 1949 best-selling book Listen to the Voices from the Sea (Kike wadatsumi no koe), a collection of letters by Japanese student soldiers killed in World War II.
-The first post-war Japanese film to feature battle scenes, it was also a big success with domestic cinema audiences.
+The first post-war Japanese film to feature battle scenes, it was a big success with domestic cinema audiences.

 Plot

-Burma during the last weeks of World War II: The remnants of a Japanese infantry unit are joined by Private Oki, whose own unit has been destroyed.
+In Burma during the last weeks of World War II, the remnants of a Japanese infantry unit are joined by Private Oki, whose own unit has been destroyed.
 Oki turns out to be the former University professor of some of the soldiers, many of which are drafted students.
-He is bullied by the sadistic adjutant of the commanding Lieutenant Kishino, himself an uneducated man who dislikes students and academics.
+He is bullied by the sadistic adjutant of the commander Lieutenant Kishino, himself an uneducated man who dislikes students and academics.

 Close to the edge of starvation, a group of soldiers, led by squad leader Aoji, steal and slaughter the Lieutenant's horse.
-Upon discovery, Aoji is beaten, while the adjutant uses the incident as a pretence to execute Private Kawanishi who overtly opposes the war.
+Upon discovery, Aoji is beaten, while the adjutant uses the incident as a pretence to execute Private Kawanishi, who overtly opposes the war.

 When the soldiers are sent out to battle against an outnumbering enemy, the wounded are left behind to commit suicide with hand grenades.
-The rest of the unit is killed in artillery fire, only Kishino and his adjutant, as the film suggests, manage to escape.
+The rest of the unit is killed in artillery fire.
+Only Kishino and his adjutant, as the film suggests, manage to escape.
 The last scene shows the soldiers' souls emerging from their scattered corpses.